schnow265/Sketchbook/SECURITY.md

 ## Supported Versions

 This Repo will *only* support current versions, backporting is not planed.
+Also not porting to the Modloader called *Forge*

 | Version | Supported          |
 | ------- | ------------------ |